"They were fake": Beauty & Neo spark breakup rumours as they unfollow each other

 Neo Akpofure graduates from bible school

-Neo Akpofure is happy to join his colleagues as they all graduate from the Logic Bible Foundation Class.
+Earlier, Legit.ng reported that Neo and his colleagues graduated from the Logic Bible Foundation Class.

 He was seen dancing as he collected his award and posed with Pastor Flourish Peter, the Senior Pastor of the church.